Late time attractors of some varying Chaplygin gas cosmological models: Phase space analysis

 This model is free from the cosmological coincidence problem due to

-Critical point $E.2.2$ is physically reasonable solution when $b=0$, this does mean that $x =1$ and $y=A$.
-Therefore, this is the state of the universe where an accelerated expansion is not possible, since $q>0$.
-This is the state of the universe where varying Chaplygin gas Eq.~(\ref{eq:M1}) completely dominates in the dynamics of the universe as a usual fluid.
+Critical point $E.2.2$ is physically reasonable solution when $b=0$ i.e. $x =1$ and $y=A$ (when $A > 0$), and this is a state of the universe where the accelerated expansion is not possible.
+Moreover, the varying Chaplygin gas, Equation (\ref{eq:M1}), is a usual fluid and completely dominates the dynamics of the universe.
 As was expected $E.2.2$ is not a stable critical point.
-Fig.~(\ref{fig:Fig1}) does represent phase space portraits for $E.1.2$ and $E.2.1$ critical points.
-For a symmetry in plots, we considered $-1 \leq x \leq 1$ interval, however, we should remember that physically reasonable range for $x$ it is $(0,1]$.
+Figure (\ref{fig:Fig1}) represents the phase space portraits for $E.1.2$ and $E.2.1$ critical points.
+For a symmetry in plots, we considered $-1 \leq x \leq 1$ interval, however, we should remember that $x \in (0,1]$.

-\subsubsection{Interaction $Q = 3 H b \left( \rho_{c} +\rho_{m} + \frac{\rho_{m}^{2}}{ \rho_{c} + \rho_{m}} \right )$}
+\subsubsection{Interaction $Q = 3 H b \left( \rho_{de} +\rho_{dm} + \frac{\rho_{dm}^{2}}{ \rho_{de} + \rho_{dm}} \right )$}